 Recent Findings.
 The analysis phase for this project has only recently started.
-The images below are from one participant during indoor skiing (left) at a 20 deg pitch while performing narrow turns (middle) and wide turns (right).
+The graphical illustrations below are from one participant during indoor skiing (left) at a 20 deg pitch while performing narrow turns (middle) and wide turns (right).
 The middle and right figures are the 3D knee joint motions averaged over turn time for the left (top figures) and right (bottom figures) legs.
 Data reduction and subsequent comparison with outdoor skiing are currently in process.

 More Scientific Resources.

 Dany Blake, MS, CSCS, Director of Human Performance for the RMCSR, presented research at the International Society of Ski Safety (2019) investigating the influence of directional compression tights on ground reaction forces and dynamic balance during alpine skiing on a course with standardized turns.